adrisanchu/svelte-mpa-example/README.md

 # svelte-mpa-example

-This repo illustrates, how to host a multi page svelte application on github pages.
+This repo illustrates how to host a multi-page svelte application on github pages.
 The crux of implementation is to do rendering on client side rather than server side.

 ## Introduction